Q. What do I need to know before entering the Narrows?

 - Pack gear in waterproof bags.

 - Use the restroom at the Riverside Trailhead before hiking.
 There are no toilets in the Narrows.
+If you must, use a human waste disposal bag to transport your solid waste.

 The Virgin River: